Anglican Episcopal Church of Brazil: History

 Anglicanism, as a distinctive Christian tradition, began to develop from 1534 when Henry VIII of England, driven by political and personal concerns, proclaimed the independence of the Church of England from the Holy See, rejecting papal authority.
-The church considers itself a continuation of the primitive church, since it has not rejected the Catholic and Apostolic faith.
+The church claims itself as a continuation of the primitive church, since it has not rejected the Catholic and Apostolic faith.
 Anglicanism soon spread to the British colonies in the New World.
-In Brazil, however, the official religion imposed by the Portuguese settlers was the Roman Catholicism and the early attempts by Protestant missionaries – French Huguenots and Dutch Calvinists – failed.
+In Brazil, however, the official religion imposed by the Portuguese settlers was Catholicism and the early attempts by Protestant missionaries – French Huguenots and Dutch Calvinists – failed.
 The first Anglican to set foot in Brazil was Henry Martin in 1805.
 His ship made a stop in Salvador on its route to India.
-He remained in the city for two weeks and communicated with Roman Catholic priests in French and Latin.
+He remained in the city for two weeks and communicated with Catholic priests in French and Latin.
 He wrote the following about his impressions of the country: "What happy missionary shall be sent to bear the name of Christ to these western regions?
 When shall this beautiful country be delivered from idolatry and spurious Christianity?
 Crosses there are in abundance, but when shall the doctrine of the Cross be held up?"

 In 1810, Portugal and the United Kingdom signed the Treaty of Commerce and Navigation, which allowed the Church of England to build chapels in Brazil.
-These were the first non-Roman Catholic chapels in the country, intended exclusively for the attendance of Anglo-Brazilians.
+These were the first non-Catholic chapels in the country, intended exclusively for the attendance of Anglo-Brazilians.
 Nevertheless, under the terms of the treaty, these chapels could not resemble religious temples and its Masses could only be celebrated in English.
 The first Anglican Mass was celebrated later that year.
 In 1819, the first Anglican chapel, Christ Church, was established in Rio de Janeiro.
 According to Silva, the early Anglican community did not oppose the status quo; he points out that some Anglicans owned slaves, despite the Church of England's opposition to the slave trade.
 After the Independence, the first missionary activity began.
 In 1853, William Cooper was sent to Brazil at the request of an Episcopalian from Rio de Janeiro, probably a member of the American colony.
 Nevertheless, his ship sank at the Caribbean Sea and he returned to the United States.